Love Your Car With Products Under $100

-If you’ve a leather interior, you can clean your seats using a 3:1 white vinegar solution and a spray bottle.
+If you have a leather interior, you can clean your seats using a 3:1 white vinegar solution and a spray bottle.
 Spray the seats and rub lightly with a damp chamois.

-Once clean, apply leather conditioner to keep them in top nick.
+Once clean, apply a leather conditioner to keep them in top nick.

 You don’t need to do this every time you clean the seats, but once every 3 months will protect the leather from wear and tear.

 You can just use ordinary Windex to clean your car windows, with a newspaper or paper towel to wipe them down and buff them to an invisible shine.

 Or for some really unique approaches, this Reader's Digest article suggests that items from your kitchen, like cola, or even vodka, might come in handy.